Skip to content

 Logins and Passwords

 Yes, there are many "different" logins and passwords associated with AllStarLink, the ASL3 software, and the related applications.
-A typical ASL3 server / node will directly or indirectly use the following login/password pairs :
+A typical ASL3 server/node will directly or indirectly use the following login/password pairs:

-• AllStarLink login (for "node" information)
+• AllStarLink website login (for "node" information)

 • Linux login